Alistair Brown (footballer, born 1951): Later career

 Brown joined Second Division Crystal Palace in March 1983.
 In August 1983, he moved on to Alan Buckley's Walsall in the Third Division.
 He finished as the club's top scorer in 1983–84 with 15 goals, his only season at Fellows Park.
 In July 1984 he joined Port Vale, then in the Fourth Division under John Rudge's stewardship, making his debut in a 1–0 defeat to Mansfield Town at Vale Park on 25 August 1984.
 With 21 goals in 49 games in the 1984–85 season he became the club's top scorer, forming a deadly forward pairing with Robbie Earle.
 However, the next season he struggled with injuries and retired from the game in May 1986, at the age of 35.
 His six goals in 33 games did though help the secure the "Valiants" the fourth automatic promotion place.
 Despite smoking cigarettes during the half-time break, his experience on the field helped to improve the goal-scoring skills of Robbie Earle and Andy Jones.

-Style of play

-A cultured forward, he was a good finisher who could also hold the ball up well.
-He had an extremely powerful shot.